c4tom/DreamDevBox/docs/maintenance/backup-and-restore-mysql.rst

    -rw-r--r-- 1 devilbox   2269 Jun 17 13:31 2017-06-17_13-31__mysql.sql.gz.info

-Let's do the same again and see where to find the backups in the Devilbox git directory
+Let's do the same again and see where to find the backups in the DreamDevBox git directory

 .. code-block:: bash

-   # Navigate to the Devilbox directory
+   # Navigate to the DreamDevBox directory
    host> cd path/to/devilbox

    # Show directory output